kubesphere/website/content/en/docs/faq/applications/reuse-the-same-app-name-after-deletion.md

 ---
-title: "Use the Same App Name after Its Deletion"
+title: "Reuse the Same App Name after Its Deletion"
 keywords: "KubeSphere, OpenPitrix, Application, App"
-description: "How to use the same app name after its deletion"
+description: "How to reuse the same app name after its deletion"
-linkTitle: "Use the Same App Name after Its Deletion"
+linkTitle: "Reuse the Same App Name after Its Deletion"
 Weight: 16920
 ---